Spear or Star?

 Understanding

-Replacing judgment with genuine curiosity.
+Replacing assumptions with genuine curiosity.

 WHAT IT IS